Malbone Street wreck: Equipment and infrastructure changes

 The accident placed more pressure on the BRT to remove wooden equipment from routes that operated through tunnel sections or in subways, though this use was already limited.
 Wooden cars returned to use in the tunnel for another nine years, and cars of partial wooden construction remained in elevated service until 1969.
 Additional safety devices were added to the subway and elevated system over the years, including speedometers, headlights, more effective dead-man's controls to halt runaway trains, and automatic trackside devices called trippers or train stops to reduce the likelihood of trains operating too fast for conditions.
 Further, additional subway signals were installed on New York City elevated lines.

 The three motor cars involved in the wreck—lead car 726, fourth car 725, and final car 1064—were repaired and returned to service.
 The severely damaged trailers, 100 and 80, were scrapped; car 80 was cut up on-site during the wreck cleanup.

 Fate of Luciano

 Luciano adopted the name Anthony Lewis and became a house builder in Queens Village, Queens.
 He retired in Tucson, Arizona, where he died in 1985 at the age of 91.

 Site

-In the wake of the tragedy, the Board of Alderman approved the renaming of most of Malbone Street to Empire Boulevard at the beginning of December 1918, scarcely a month after the wreck., a name it still bears.
+In the wake of the tragedy, the Board of Aldermen approved the renaming of most of Malbone Street to Empire Boulevard at the beginning of December 1918, scarcely a month after the wreck, a name it still bears.
 A detached one-block section of the street in Crown Heights still bears the original "Malbone Street" name.
-The Malbone Street tunnel, in which the wreck occurred, remained in daily passenger operation for 40 years, although it was no longer part of the main line after 1920.
-The tunnel today is part of the Franklin Avenue Shuttle, but is not used in regular passenger service.
+The Malbone Street tunnel, in which the wreck occurred, remained in daily passenger operation for 40 years, as part of the original BMT Brighton Line until 1920, then as part of the BMT Franklin Avenue Line.
+The tunnel today is still a part of that line, which runs the Franklin Avenue Shuttle, but is not used in regular passenger service.